DataStax-Academy/ds201-lab07/step3.md

 ```
 nodetool ring
 ```

+You should see the toknen ranges assigned to each node.
+127.0.0.1 has 16 token ranges and 127.0.0.2 has 2.

 ✅  Execute the following commands to map the specific tags (`datastax` and `cassandra`) to endpoints/nodes.

 ---